 The Pros of Acoustic-Electric Guitars

-While I would always recommend recording with a microphone if you own an electric acoustic guitar you can also record by running both a microphone and pickup into two different tracks and then blending the two.
+While I would always recommend recording with a microphone if you own an acoustic-electric guitar you can also record by running both a microphone and pickup into two independent tracks and then blending the two with panning and volume.

 Quickly Recording Ideas

 An electric acoustic guitar is also great for quickly getting down ideas when inspiration strikes.